davidjrh/dnn.azureadprovider/README.md

 To debug the client side, build the module in debug mode and copy the .dll and .pdb files into your site /bin folder (you can tweak the post build event for such purpose).
 That will try to load the persona bar bundle script from https://localhost:8080.

 The second step is to start the local webpack dev server.
-To do it, From the comman line, enter the `<RepoRoot>\DotNetNuke.Authentication.Azure\AzureAD.Web` and run the following commands:
+To do it, From the command line, enter the `<RepoRoot>\DotNetNuke.Authentication.Azure\AzureAD.Web` and run the following commands:
 ```
   webpack-dev-server
 ```

 ### Build the module
-Now you can build the solution by opening the DotNetNuke.Authentication.Azure.sln file on Visual Studio 2017.
+Now you can build the solution by opening the DotNetNuke.Authentication.Azure.sln file on Visual Studio.
 Building the solution in "Release", will generate the React bundle and package it all together with the installation zip file, created under the "\releases" folder.

 On the Visual Studio output window you should see something like this:
 ```